 - Fall City: Fish Hatchery Road, Neal Road, 324th, SE 24th, and David Powell Road

 When road conditions are such that school buses cannot drive their assigned routes, parents need to decide to either transport their student(s) or keep them home for the day.PARENT NOTIFICATIONS RE: SPECIFIC BUS ROUTESWhen conditions impact specific bus routes, the Transportation Department uses the Bus Bulletin notification system when routes may be delayed more than 10 minutes.
 Click here to sign up for Bus Bulletin service .
-After subscribing to the free service, parents will need to update their information if student changes schools, if the move to a different home address, or if their regular bus route changes.
-(Use E-Link to verify a student's bus route then sign up for that route in Bus Bulletin.
+First use E-Link to verify a student's bus route then sign up for that route in Bus Bulletin.
 Notifications are used for specific routes only; when conditions impact the entire region, refer to the communication resources above for district-wide updates.
 Logging into your account and adding your route number is required every year, since routes are adjusted over the summer and Bus Bulletin is cleared.

 NOTE: Not every emergency situation can be anticipated.
 Occasionally, after a decision is made early in the morning, conditions that impact the safe transportation of students may quickly change and merit an adjustment.
 Families are encouraged to double check the communication resources above, just before leaving home for school, in case conditions have worsened.
 Also, parents should develop an emergency plan with their children, and make sure their school has their accurate contact information, in the event of an early closure.